awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/provide-feedback.md

 CodeGuru Reviewer is based on program analysis and machine learning models, so it's constantly improving\.
 To assist in the machine learning process and enhance the experience with CodeGuru Reviewer, you can provide feedback on the recommendations in the **Code reviews** page on the CodeGuru Reviewer console\.
 You can also provide feedback directly in the pull requests to indicate whether they were helpful to you\.

 Your feedback and comments are shared with CodeGuru Reviewer\.
 This can help CodeGuru Reviewer to improve its models and become more helpful to you and others in the future\.
+When you provide feedback, your code is not shared\.
+For more information, see [Captured data in CodeGuru Reviewer](data-protection.md#data-captured)\.

 **Note**
 The source code reviewed by CodeGuru Reviewer is not stored\.
 For more information, see [Captured data in CodeGuru Reviewer](data-protection.md#data-captured)\.